Volkswagen to refit cars affected by emissions scandal

 New Chief Executive Matthias Mueller said the German carmaker would tell customers in the coming days they would need to have diesel vehicles with illegal software refitted, a move which some analysts have said could cost more than $6.5 billion.

-In Washington, U.S. lawmakers asked the automaker to turn over documents related to the scandal, including records concerning the development of a software program intended to defeat regulatory emissions tests.
+In Washington, U.S. lawmakers asked the automaker to turn over documents related to the scandal, including records concerning the development of a software programme intended to defeat regulatory emissions tests.

 In separate letters, leading Republicans and Democrats on the House Energy and Commerce Committee requested information from both Volkswagen and the U.S. Environmental Protection Agency as part of an investigation into the controversy.